propensive/rapture/doc/m4-release.md

 # Rapture 2, Milestone 4: "Toltec"
 ## 3 February, 2016

-Here is a summary of the main changes since Rapture 2.0.0-M3.
+This is the first time we're producing Release Notes for Rapture, but we will aim to do it for all future milestones.
+So, here is a summary of the main changes since Rapture 2.0.0-M3, organised by module.

 ## IO